Got a tattoo you regret? How laser tattoo removal treatment can help

 The PiQo4 laser “emits very high, short high-energy pulses which are able to fragment the tattoo ink and then allow the body to engulf the tattoo ink in the white cells and flush it out through the lymphatic system.”
 Because the PiQo4 uses selective photo thermolysis it can be selective about removing the tattoo ink without damaging your skin.

-When you have laser tattoo removal treatment at a reputable medical clinic that specialises in this procedure, the Cosmetic Doctors and Cosmetic Nurses will be able to use multiple lasers with multiple wavelengths.
+When you have laser tattoo removal treatment at a reputable medical clinic that performs many of these procedures, the Cosmetic Doctors and Cosmetic Nurses will be able to use multiple lasers with multiple wavelengths.

 How lasers have transformed tattoo removal